-BRIGHT FUTURES — Nederland graduate earns once-a-year full Lamar University scholarship
+BRIGHT FUTURES — Nederland graduate earns once-in-a-lifetime Lamar University scholarship

-NEDERLAND — Nederland High School graduate Kristen Baker is the new Mirabeau Scholar for Lamar University.
+NEDERLAND — Nederland High School graduate Kristen Baker is one of the new Presidential Mirabeau Scholar’s for Lamar University.

 The full-ride scholarship, worth $80,000, covers eight semesters of tuition, room and board, books and other necessities.
-It is granted to only one student per year.
+It is the most competitive and prestigious scholarship offered at the four-year university.

 Presidential scholars are required to submit a letter of interest, three letters of recommendation, earn an SAT score of at least 1300 and pass a rigorous interview process.